-As written for Asia LIFE magazine Oct. 2009.

 The family dog inspects me and allows me to pass, thereby welcoming me into my first of many gers.
 A ger, the traditional nomadic homes of Mongolians, is merely a round tent made of wood lattice and heavy felt panels.
 A hearth sits in the middle where the cooking is conducted, an alter filled with family photos sits opposite the small door and the rest of the space is filled with various rugs and boxes.
 Everything is done in this one little tent.
 The family and extended family often sleep with big blankets on the floor at night and then roll them up in the morning and cook their meals in the same place.
 The concept of privacy or personal space is non-existent.
 In the desert you can’t even go sit behind a tree for privacy; the Gobi exposes you to the world.

 Upon first entering the ger, I am handed a hot bowl of goat milk tea and bortzig (fried unleavened bread).
 I take an immediate slurp of the milk to show the proper respect.
 Milk is king in Mongolia, milk from goats, yaks, camels and horses.
 Throughout the trip, I will consume it in all forms: hot, fermented, dried and churned.
 Water scarcity in the Gobi means the Mongolians consume hardly any vegetables or fruit.
 Instead of these succulent foods, over the next week I will be fed boiled mutton and noodles with a broth of milk.
 For a snack I’ll enjoy bortzig and aarts (sour fermented goat cheese dried in the sun for days until it’s hard as a rock).
 The food is an acquired taste and it leaves me wishing I had brought more cookies with me in my pack.
-The food is tough and bland, in perfect alignment with the surrounding desert environment
+The food is tough and bland, in perfect alignment with the surrounding desert environment.

 I had arrived in Ulanbatar TK days earlier with one backpack, a Lonely Planet and absolutely no plans.
 After a few days of hitting the pavement between guesthouses, looking for a suitable itinerary and dodging pick pockets, I found my plan.
 A travel company called Ger to Ger offers trips through Mongolia during which you travel with nomadic families along their routes, stay with them and interact with their way of life.
 To top it off, 85 percent of the revenue Ger to Ger collects goes to the families and the communities, allowing them to sustain their way of life.

 Before I headed off into the desert, Ger to Ger required that I attend a short cultural briefing, which included tips on how to enter and interact in a ger, as well as instructions on how to accept food, drink and snuff.
 Armed with a little Ger to Ger handbook, a tent, a sleeping bag, toilet paper, some cookies, a few clothes in my pack and two new travel partners, I took off for the Gobi Desert.
-This would not be a luxurious, highly organised tour; it was real travel.
+This would not be a luxurious, highly organized tour; it was real travel.
 The motive was cultural interaction.

 I arrive at the Gundsambuu family ger.
 They step outside, greeting us as our camel cart deposits us like royalty as the front door.
 The whole extended family surrounds us wearing big smiles and clean, pressed clothes.
 In fact, the clothes and their hygiene looked so impressive compared to the other families I had visited that I couldn’t help but think they had cleaned up for our arrival.
 I shake their hands and exchange names in vein, knowing I would never be able to pronounce their long, complicated, consonant filled names again.